tigera-solutions/calicocloud-kaas-workshop-demo/modules/dynamic-packet-capture.md

 For more details refer to [Packet Capture](https://docs.tigera.io/v3.10/visibility/packetcapture) documentaiton.

 ## Steps

-1. Capture all packet for nginx pods.
+# step 1.
+Capture all packet for nginx pods.

-  >a.
+  a.
 Configure packet capture.
 Navigate to `demo/packet-capture` and review YAML manifests that represent packet capture definition.
 Each packet capture is configured by deploing a `PacketCapture` resource that targets endpoints using `selector` and `labels`.

   Deploy packet capture definition to capture packets for `dev/nginx` pods.